Racing Galette: 2008-2012

 Racing Galette Football Club was founded in 2008 under the patronage of Guernsey restaurant, Le Creperie.
 Captained by Adam Bayfield the team entered into the Guernsey Business League Division 4 and enjoyed a successful debut season, winning promotion to Division 3 for the 2009/10 season.

 Racing Galette started the 2009/10 season well, maintaining a position high up the league table before fading in the second half of the season, largely due to a combination of injury and suspension.
 Racing Galette finished the season in third place which was good enough to earn the team promotion.
 Thom Ogier was sent off at least twice this season.

-In February 2011, Racing Galette became the Guernsey Press' first 'Team of the week' a feature which has continued ever since.
+In February 2011, Racing Galette became the Guernsey Press' first a feature which has continued ever since.

 During the 2010/11 season Racing Galette failed in their bid for promotion for a third successive season.
 James Croshaw also failed in his repeated attempts to remove Adam Bayfield from his joint roles as first team coach, captain and chairman.

 During the autumn of 2011 Racing Galette were at the height of their powers.
 During the opening 11 games of the 2011/12 season the club collected a record 31 points to put them joint-top of the division at the half-way point.
 Needless to say, Racing Galette celebrated one of the best ever Christmas parties that year.
 However, the winter break will also be remembered for an (unrelated) career-ending injury to Johnny Wallbridge.

 The team failed to reproduce their early season form without their first-choice goalkeeper and eventually finished 5th.
 Due to the re-structuring of the league pyramid to 3 tiers from 4 this was sufficient for promotion to division 1.
 Alec Thoumine was sent off for kicking the ball away.